loda-lang/loda-programs/programs/oeis/list2.md

 * [A227177](http://oeis.org/A227177) ([L07 program](A227177.asm)): n occurs n^2 - n + 1 times.
 * [A227179](http://oeis.org/A227179) ([L07 program](A227179.asm)): After initial 0, integers from 0 to n(n-1) followed by integers from 0 to n(n+1) and so on.
 * [A227181](http://oeis.org/A227181) ([L09 program](A227181.asm)): Irregular table: integers from n to n^2 followed by integers from (n+1) to (n+1)^2.
+* [A227259](http://oeis.org/A227259) ([L12 program](A227259.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of two or less, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227265](http://oeis.org/A227265) ([L11 program](A227265.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of three or less, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227353](http://oeis.org/A227353) ([L10 program](A227353.asm)): Number of lattice points in the closed region bounded by the graphs of y = 3*x/5, x = n, and y = 0, excluding points on the x-axis.
 * [A227380](http://oeis.org/A227380) ([L07 program](A227380.asm)): Doubling the first two of every four nonnegative numbers.
 * [A227417](http://oeis.org/A227417) ([L15 program](A227417.asm)): Integer triples a(3n-2) = n, a(3n-1) = n+4, and a(3n) = n+7.
 * [A227541](http://oeis.org/A227541) ([L11 program](A227541.asm)): a(n) = floor(13*n^2/4).
 * [A227568](http://oeis.org/A227568) ([L13 program](A227568.asm)): Largest k such that a partition of n into distinct parts with boundary size k exists.
+* [A227589](http://oeis.org/A227589) ([L15 program](A227589.asm)): Maximum label within a minimal labeling of n identical 4-sided dice yielding the most possible sums.
 * [A227703](http://oeis.org/A227703) ([L10 program](A227703.asm)): The Wiener index of the zig-zag polyhex nanotube TUHC_6[2n,2] defined pictorially in Fig. 1 of the Eliasi et al. reference.
 * [A227712](http://oeis.org/A227712) ([L09 program](A227712.asm)): a(n) = 9*2^n - 3*n - 5.
 * [A227721](http://oeis.org/A227721) ([L08 program](A227721.asm)): Floor(1/s(n)), where s(n) = (2n+1)/(2n+2) - n*log((n+1)/n).